 He was appointed as an arbitrator to WIPO in 1995 and in 1997 he was appointed as a consultant to the United Nations Development Project (UNDP), on Intellectual Property matters in Nigeria.

-Lookman’s accomplishments and recognitions include: being appointed as an arbitrator to WIPO (World Intellectual Property Organization) in 1985, following which he has consistently been called upon to advise in various capacities on a wide range of issues.
-In 1997, he acted as consultant to the United Nations Development Project (UNDP) on intellectual property matters in Nigeria.
-He is nominated in the Guide to the World’s Leading Trademark Law Practitioners (Legal Media Group Euromoney Institutional Investor PLC); he was nominated as the only Nigerian, amongst 556 of the world's leading patent lawyers, in Who’s Who Legal: Patents, and is recognised in Who’s Who Legal, the compendium listing the top business lawyers in the world, and Who's Who Legal: Nigeria (second edition), identifying Nigeria's leading business lawyers (Law Business Research Ltd, London, UK); and he was nominated in the Guide to the World’s Leading Trademark Law Practitioners (Legal Media Group Euromoney Institutional Investor PLC).
+Lookman’s accomplishments and recognitions include being appointed as an arbitrator to the World Intellectual Property Organization in 1985, following which he has consistently been called upon to advise in various capacities on a wide range of issues.
+In 1997, he acted as consultant to the United Nations Development Project on intellectual property matters in Nigeria.
+He is nominated in the Guide to the World’s Leading Trademark Law Practitioners.
+He was also the only Nigerian named as one of the world’s 556 leading patent lawyers in Who’s Who Legal: Patents, and is further recognised in Who’s Who Legal (compendium edition) and Who's Who Legal: Nigeria.
+He was nominated in the Guide to the World’s Leading Trademark Law Practitioners.

 This biography is an extract from Who's Who Legal: Nigeria which can be purchased from our Shop.